-Its obviously not human, buts not even like any kind of animal either.
-Its a sentient, gigantic, well mass of living silicon.
-I don’t know how it even eats it prey it just seems to envelope them and then they’re gone!
+Its obviously not human, but its not even like any kind of animal either.
+Its a sentient, gigantic, mass of living silicon.
+I don’t know how it even eats it prey, it just seems to envelope them and then they’re gone!

 25/ Princess Myriad